Jayatissa Alahakoon

-Visharada Alahakoonge Don Jayatissa (born 6 May 1932 – died 23 January 2019 as ජයතිස්ස අලහකෝන්) [Sinhala]), popularly as Jayatissa Alahakoon, was a prolific music director and composer in Sri Lankan cinema and theater.
+Visharada Alahakoonge Don Jayatissa (born 6 May 1932 – died 23 January 2019 as ජයතිස්ස අලහකෝන්) [Sinhala]), popularly known as Jayatissa Alahakoon, was a prolific music director and composer in Sri Lankan cinema and theater.

 Personal life

 He was born on 6 May 1932 in Attanagalla, Nittambuwa, Sri Lanka.
 He grew up in a small house next to the New Olympia Cinema on Daly Road in Maradana.
 His father Alahakoonge Don Martin Perera was a playwright and singer at the Tower Hall.
 His father also acted in the early films such as Podi Putha and Rekhava.
 From 1946 to 1985 he lived on Dudley Road, Maradana, Colombo.
 Jayatissa completed education from Maradana Sri Sangharaja Central College.

 He was married to Anula Dissanayake of Peradeniya.
 The couple had four sons: Waruna, Aruna, Nuwan, Anuradha and two daughters: Waruni and Geetha.
 Eldest son Waruna is the Deputy Director of the Aesthetics Division of the Ministry of Education.
 Geetha is a dancer who plays a major role in the play Vikruthi.

 He died on 23 January 2019 at the age of 85.